-Performance.
-As noted above, pseudorandomness and truncated storage techniques are used to improve the performance of Dilithium.
-Also, for efficiency, elements of $R_q$ are computed and stored using an NTT-based implementation for fast multiplication of polynomials.
+R_q are computed and stored using an NTT-based implementation for fast multiplication of polynomials.
 Dilithium is, along with FALCON, one of the two most efficient signature protocols in Round 3.
-FALCON generally has shorter keys and signatures than Dilithium, although Dilithium has the benefit of not requiring floating-point arithmetic.
+FALCON generally has shorter keys and signatures than Dilithium (see Table 8), although Dilithium has the benefit of not requiring floating-point arithmetic.
 See subsection 2.2.2 for a detailed comparison between FALCON and Dilithium.

 Significant events since Round 2.
-There were no major changes in Dilithium or its cryptanalytic status since Round 2.
-The Dilithium team made some minor changes and slightly adjusted parameter sets to better match NIST security levels,
+The Dilithium team made some minor changes and slightly adjusted parameter sets to better match NIST security levels.